 The 1950s had seen a wave of art similar to the Islamic art; using a range of strict rules and procedures to create patterns and images, and as computing became more widely available in the 1960s many artists, and computing experts, were attracted to experimenting with it.

 An important early group of pioneers were the 3N artists, including Georg Nees, a maths, physics, and philosophy academic, Frieder Nake, a mathematician and computer scientist, and A. Michael Noll, an engineer and communication professor.
-Though they never worked as a unit, all three rapidly pushed forward ideas and boundaries in terms of applying computers, algorithms, and generative ideas into a range of artforms.
+Though they never worked as a unit, all three rapidly pushed forward ideas and boundaries in terms of applying computers, algorithms, and generative ideas into a range of digital artforms.

 Nees played with random numbers and geometric shapes on a flatbed plotter, and sculptures created from computer controlled milling machines.
 Noll worked at Bell Labs which provided a home for many experiments in different kinds of computer art; Noll focused on the effects of media on communication, speech-signal processing, and early 3-dimensional graphics and animation.
-Nake focused on art produced with a precision plotter, and very much led by code designed to try and allow for the computer to be the biggest part of the creative process; perhaps most similar to the modern wave of “AI” generative and algorithm artworks.
+Nake focused on art produced with a precision plotter, and very much led by code designed to try and allow for the computer to be the biggest part of the creative process; perhaps most similar to the modern wave of AI generative and algorithm artworks.

 AI, generative art, and the emerging NFT market

-With the rapid emergence of the NFT art market, there has been a renewed interest in computer generated and algorithm art of various kinds; it never really went away, but as a format finally emerges where many artists can earn money from it, far more artists are willing to put time into experiments.
+With the rapid emergence of the NFT art market, there has been a renewed interest in computer generated and algorithm art of various kinds; it never really went away, but as a format finally emerges where many digital artists can earn money from it, far more artists are willing to put time into experiments.

-A term which often excites buyers is “AI”, the use of artificial intelligence; this is often very broadly applied such that many of the early 1960s experiments could have been argued as artificial intelligence, but as computing power and complexity has increased, so it becomes possible for computers to achieve increasingly interesting things.
+A term which often excites buyers is “AI”, the use of artificial intelligence.
+This is often very broadly applied such that many of the early 1960s experiments could have been argued as artificial intelligence, but as computing power and complexity has increased, so it becomes possible for computers to achieve increasingly interesting things.

-A great example is making use of image databases and the Internet; there are several AI image mechanisms which can be fed words, and will create an image by running those words through an image database such as Google Images, and mixing the results together following an algorithmic method.
+A great example is making use of image databases and the Internet; there are several AI image mechanisms which can be fed words, and will create an image by running those words through an image database such as Google Images, mixing the results together following an algorithmic method.
 The results are often fascinating; any given word will have many image-associations online, and as such what the AI chooses to represent can feel very much like an artificial intelligence creating an image.